 Cameron Bready, President and COO at Global Payments.

 The way forward

-To ensure you're meeting customer payment preferences in 2022, buy now, pay later is a growing opportunity that you should explore.
+To ensure you're meeting customer payment preferences in 2022, buy now, pay later is a growing trend that you should explore.
 Working with a trusted payments partner can help you navigate regulations that may impact this space over the year and beyond.

 Never Miss a Blog

 Get the latest insights from Global Payments